Atul-khadoliya/task-analyzer/README.md

 The system assigns every task a **priority score from 0 to 1** using four weighted factors:

 ### **1. Urgency (deadline proximity)**
-- Uses **working days only** (skips Saturday/Sunday).
-- Closer deadlines → higher urgency.
-- Past-due tasks automatically get **urgency = 1.0**.
-  Rules:

-If a task is past its deadline → urgency = 1.0
+-If a task is past its deadline → urgency = 1.0

-If due today → urgency = 1.0
+-If due today → urgency = 1.0

-The more working days left, the lower the urgency.
+-The more working days left, the lower the urgency.

-A configurable horizon (default 30 days) limits maximum “look-ahead”.
+-A configurable horizon (default 30 days) limits maximum “look-ahead”.

-Formula:
+**Formula:**
    urgency = 1 - (working_days_left / horizon)

-Example:
+**Examples:**

 Due tomorrow (weekday) → urgency ≈ 0.96